-Only about 25% of government expenditure is authorised by the annual appropriation bills.
-The remaining 75% is authorised by what are referred to as special appropriation bills.
+Only about 25 per cent of government expenditure is authorised by the annual appropriation bills.
+The remaining 75 per cent is authorised by what are referred to as special appropriation bills.
 This type of bill appropriates funds for a specified purpose, for example, to finance a particular project or program.
 Special appropriation bills are often not specific in amount or duration.
 Those providing funds for an indefinite period are said to give ‘standing appropriation’.
 For example, the Aged Care Amendment (Residential Care) Act 2007 authorises continuing expenditure on various subsidies for the provision of aged care services.

 For more information